Skip to content

 Step 7: Translate Information Visually

+Let’s face it — it can be difficult to identify patterns, outliers, and other significant information when numbers are simply presented in rows and columns on a screen.
 Visualizations bring data to life, providing tremendous value to the users in your organization.
-Let’s face it: it can be difficult to identify patterns, outliers, and other significant information when numbers are simply presented in rows and columns on a computer screen or mobile device.
-Visual displays such as charts, graphs, trend lines, and indicators add meaning and perspective, helping users make sense of the information quickly, easily, and intuitively.
+Elements like charts, graphs, trend lines, and indicators (e.g. up or down arrows) bring the information to life.
+They help users make sense of the information quickly, easily, and intuitively.

 Step 8: Create a Storyboard